xingxiaoxiong/nebulasmonopolyhelp/README.md

 # nebulasmonopolyhelp

 A monopoly game on Nebulas's blockchain platform.
+Open index.md to see the steps.